TahaMHusain/vowel_plotter/README.md

 conda env create -f environment.yml conda activate vowel_plotter
 ```
 * You'll need to use `conda` to install `montreal-forced-aligner`.
-If the `environment.yml` file doesn't work, you can build the environment on your own:
+If the `environment.yml` file doesn't work (or solving the environment takes too long), you can build the environment on your own:
     ```commandline
     conda create -n vowel_plotter -c conda-forge python=3.10 montreal-forced-aligner matplotlib pandas conda activate vowel_plotter